aiphae/C-Server/README.md

 `queue.c` : implements a queue data structure with enqueue() and dequeue() functions.

-`client.rb` : the Ruby script represents a client application that connects to the server and requests a random .txt file.
+`client.c` : represents a client application that connects to the server and requests a random .txt file.

 `clients.bash` : generates a bunch of client connections.